The First of Many

 Through a collaboration with Harris County, Small Places is relocating Finca Tres Robles to a new 40 year home on an improved tract of land next door!

-To make a successful transition, Small Places will make a series of capital investments to address mission-critical needs.
+To make a successful transition, Small Places has made a series of capital investments to address mission-critical needs.
 These improvements will help us touch even more homes in our community.

 This campaign will allow Small Places to re-develop and re-open our flagship urban farm, Finca Tres Robles, on our new 1.5 acre property.